United Newfoundland Party: Post-Confederation

-The second United Newfoundland Party was formed prior to the 1959 provincial election; it was compromised of some Progressive Conservative Party of Newfoundland and Labrador caucus members and supporters.
+The second United Newfoundland Party was formed prior to the 1959 provincial election; it was composed of some Progressive Conservative Party of Newfoundland and Labrador caucus members and supporters.
 The party was formed immediately prior to the election when two Tory MHAs, led by James D. Higgins, supported Premier Joey Smallwood's stance in favour of Newfoundland receiving financial assistance from the federal government indefinitely.
 Provincial Conservative leader Malcolm Mercer Hollett supported the position of Conservative Prime Minister John Diefenbaker, who maintained that the funding agreement between the two orders of government had run its course.
 While two UNP MHAs were elected in 1959, Higgins was defeated.
 Gus Duffy succeeded Higgins as UNP leader.
 He sat with fellow UNP MHA John R. O'Dea, who stepped down after one term.
 In the 1962 provincial election, Duffy was defeated in his St. John's Centre riding.
 The party became defunct soon after.